This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 One of the best ways is to validate your judgment is by checking the CleanMyMac Menu, you’d better watch out if it shows a “High disk temperature!” warning.

 While you could alleviate the issue somewhat by using a laptop stand, another alternative is a cooling pad that is built specifically to keep your Mac’s internal temperature down and your machine running at peak performance.

-Targus Lap Chill Mat for Laptop: Simple and sturdy, this cooling pad has you covered if you like to work away from the desk and just need a little something to keep you going.
+- Targus Chill Mat Lap for Laptop: Simple and sturdy, this cooling pad has you covered if you like to work away from the desk and just need a little something to keep you going.

-TreeBee Cooling Pad: With four powerful fans and a fairly stationary design, this is best for use at a workstation where you’re running your Mac to the max on a regular basis.
+- KLIM Wind Laptop Cooling Pad: With four powerful fans and a fairly stationary design, this is best for use at a workstation where you’re running your Mac to the max on a regular basis.

-Kootek Laptop Cooling Pad 12"-17": For fans of customizability, the Kootek includes five fans of various sizes that can be individually controlled to target the problem heat areas on your laptop.
+- Kootek Laptop Cooling Pad: For customizability, the Kootek includes five fans of various sizes that can be individually controlled to target the problem heat areas on your MacBook.

-Who Should Get This?
+Who Should Get This